BIOP/biop-bash-scripts/README.md

 # BIOP BASH SCRIPTS

-**ONLY WINDOWS IS SUPPORTED, CONTRIBUTIONS FOR MAC OS WELCOMED!**
+**ONLY WINDOWS AND MAC-OSX ARE SUPPORTED, CONTRIBUTIONS FOR LINUX WELCOMED!**

 This repository contains bash scripts which should ideally simplify your life when working with QuPath and Fiji.

-Ideally these scripts should automatically download, install and configure several tools, in a platform independent manner, and with minimal work.
+These scripts should automatically download (internet connectino required!), install and configure several tools, in a platform independent manner, and with minimal work.

-You can get the help for any of these bash scripts with:
+You can get a help for any of these bash scripts with:
 `./myscript.sh -h`

-**IMPORTANT: on windows, you need to install the 64bits version of [Git4Windows](https://git-scm.com/download/win) in order to execute these bash scripts.**
+**IMPORTANT: on windows, you need to install the 64bits version of [Git4Windows](https://git-scm.com/download/win) in order to execute these bash scripts.** Otherwise windows does not know what to do with `.sh` files.
+You can keep all settings to the default ones when installing Git for windows.

-So far, the hierarchy of bash scripts is flat in order to simplify calling a script from another one.
-The easiest to make sure that a script will work is to download the full repo in order to make sure that all scripts are accessible.
+So far, the hierarchy of bash scripts is flat in order to simplify the call of a script from another one.
+The easiest to make sure that a script will work is to download the full repo (Code>Download ZIP) in order to make sure that all scripts are accessible.
+Do not forget to unzip the zip file before running these scripts!

-**WARNING: PLEASE CLOSE AND QUPATH WHEN EXECUTING THESE SCRIPTS** Otherwise jars cannot be deleted correctly.
+**WARNING: PLEASE CLOSE FIJI AND QUPATH WHEN EXECUTING THESE SCRIPTS** Otherwise jars cannot be deleted correctly.
+Which means that some plugins and update sites will not be successfully installed.

+We recommend the following installation path:

+* Windows: `C:/`
+* Mac-OSX: `/Applications/` (

 ---------------
 I want it all!